 Former SAA coach, Megan Timmins, gives us some of her insight on training for high level volleyball.
-Megan currently plays for the Iowa Ice which is part of the Premier Volleyball League and coaches club volleyball.
+Megan coaches club volleyball and was a former professional volleyball player.
 She also coaches CrossFit at CrossFit Kilo and was on their competition team.
 Megan was a four year starter at the University of Iowa while attaining a Masters Degree in exercise science.

 As a volleyball coach and high level player yourself, what do you think is the best way to train in the off season?